NigarumOvum/radion-react/README.md

 # RadiOn - Online Radio Player

-This Projects was built using radio-browser-api component API to feth Radio Station information to render in the UI using react-h5-audio-player component and styled with bootstrap & reactstrap.
+This Projects was built with React using radio-browser-api component API to fetch Radio Stations information to render in the UI using react-h5-audio-player component and styled with bootstrap & reactstrap.

+Application is also Dockerized for deployment in a container.